hanjuin/GroceryShoppingAssistant/README.md

 ```
 This will install all necessary packages listed in the package.json file.

+## Setup API key
+1. As API Key could not deploy to Git, the API key needed for the project is in the documentation.

+2. Open the .env file

+3. Paste the API key from the documentation to the .env file, then save it.

 ## Running The Application
 1. Start Metro bundler:
 ```